Mtt23oo8/Mtt23oo8/README.md

 - 👋 Hi, I’m @Mtt23oo8
 - 👀 I’m interested in Java Games
 - 🌱 I’m currently learning the Java language
-- 💞️ I’m looking to collaborate on music and sound artist
+- 💞️ I’m looking to collaborate with music and sound artist
 - 📫 How to reach me geissingermatteo@gmail.com

 <!---